 The first is using negative space—placing a landscape image within the vertical frame and leaving extra room.
 The extra room can be filled with text, an Instagram Story sticker, or just left blank for a clean look.

 You can also try using a layout to feature multiple landscape images at once.
-Learn more about how to use multiple photos in your vertical videos using the layouts in our iOS app.
+Learn more about how to use multiple photos in your vertical videos using the layouts.
 Check out the following gif to see several layouts in action.

 A nice tip for both tall and wide subjects is to shoot some close-up shots that show off details.
 The vertical frame offers a nice opportunity to get up close and personal.
 Crop to showcase enticing features of a product, show off fabrics, show off the little elements of a location that wouldn’t ordinarily be noticed in wide landscape shots.

-The Sneak Peek template in our app is a nice example of how focusing on the details can tell an engaging story.
+Our Sneak Peek template is a nice example of how focusing on the details can tell an engaging story.